christianspecht/roboshell-backup/src/README.markdown

 ### License

 RoboShell Backup is licensed under the MIT License.
-See **License.txt** for details.
+See **License.rtf** for details.